 Unity provides tools for debugging and testing scripts during development.

-Developers can use Unity’s built-in Debug class for logging messages, and breakpoints, and stepping through code to identify and fix errors and issues in scripts.
+Developers can use Unity’s built-in Debug class for logging messages, breakpoints, and stepping through code to identify and fix errors and issues in scripts.

 Optimizing scripts for performance is important for maintaining smooth and responsive gameplay.